*updated for 2019

 Being friends or following your child on their social media accounts isn’t giving you the exact perspective you need in order to know how your child is using it.

-As for the host of other social media platforms, the key fact parents must remember is almost everything can be deleted.
-Snapchat deletes everything by its very nature (and now Instagram as added vanishing content to their features), anonymous apps like Whisper and After School allow its users to post locally and anonymously, and messaging apps like Kik give both anonymity and the ability to delete without record.
+The key fact parents must remember is nothing is ever truly deleted from the internet remains but it can easily be deleted or hidden from you sight.
+Snapchat was originally designed to delete everything (and now Instagram as added vanishing content to their features), anonymous apps like Whisper and Yolo allow its users to post locally and anonymously, and messaging apps like Kik give both anonymity and the ability to delete without record.

-The bottom line is this: what you see is never all there really is.
-There is always something more either hidden or already “deleted”.
+The bottom line is this: what you see is never all there is.

 #2 I’m Not On it All Day.